anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/20-pod-health.md

+---
+slug: /advanced-kubernetes/pod-health
+id: pod-health
+title: Pod Health
+---

 # Pod Health

-In previous section, you have learned that Kubernetes has the ability to detect pods failures and pods even come with self-healing capabilities as Kubernetes restarts failed pods.
+In previous section, you have learned that Kubernetes has the ability to detect pods failures.
+More than that, pods even come with self-healing capabilities as Kubernetes has the ability to restart failed pods.

 In this section, pod health is investigated even closer and questions such as the following are answered: